 - International Place is an active international multicultural center.
 It support the international community of The Claremont Colleges by sponsoring community events and field trips throughout the year.

-- New Educational Objective effective Fall 2015: Intercultural Understanding: Students, working closely with their advisors, will select a set of courses and/or programs to demonstrate intercultural understanding from a global or international perspective, and from a domestic perspective.
+- New Educational Objective effective Fall 2015: Intercultural Understanding: Students, working closely with their advisers, will select a set of courses and/or programs to demonstrate intercultural understanding from a global or international perspective, and from a domestic perspective.